Survivors are still being pulled from the rubble more than 24 hours after Turkey earthquake - KTVZ

 Hospitals in the country are overwhelmed as victims seek help, with some facilities damaged by the quake.
 And there is particular concern about the spread of illness, especially among children, who were already living in extreme hardship.

-A volunteer with the “White Helmets” group, officially known as the Syria Civil Defense, said the organization does not have enough help to handle this disaster.
+A volunteer with the “White Helmets” said the organization does not have enough help to handle this disaster.

 “Our teams are working around the clock to help to save the injured people.
 But our capabilities, our powers are not enough to handle this disaster.
 This disaster is bigger than any organization in northwest Syria,” Ismail Alabdullah told CNN.
 “This disaster needs international efforts to handle.”